maffblaster/stager/road_map.md

+### Goals ###

+0.0.04 -

+0.0.03 - Add support for ini-style profiles.

+0.0.02 - Validate and parse command-line arguments in prototype. - In process...

+0.0.01 - <s>Prototype a (rough) command-line interface for stager.</s> - Complete!

 #### Preliminary plans for the installer function have been laid out in seven stages: ####

 1. Gather and process hardware information.
 This step should prep the system based on hardware, if possible.